-There's No Reason To Be Angry
+There's No Reason To Ever Be Angry

 Skills at the piano tend to be in layers, combining many little skills into one complex motion.
 Even the simplest act is full of little details.
 Fatigue, seriousness and guilt are interest killers.
 Avoid them like the plague.

-2000 Repetitions For Each Skill
+2000 Repetitions To Master Each Skill

 A toddler takes 2000 repetitions to learn a motion, like picking up a cup.
 Think of how much more difficult even the simplest move of the fingers at the piano is.
 That will tell you how patient you must be to teach piano for kids.